Darasuram: Legend

-The legend is that Airavata, the white elephant of Indra (Mallas; now Pallavas), worshipped Lord Siva in this temple; so did also the King of Death, Yama.
-Tradition has it that the presiding deity Airavateswarar cured Yama himself (the God of Death) who was suffering under a Rishi's curse from a burning sensation all over the body.
+According to regional legend, Airavata, the white elephant of Indra, worshipped Shiva in this temple; so did also the god of death, Yama.
+Tradition has it that the presiding deity Airavatesvarar cured Yama himself who was suffering under a sage's curse from a burning sensation all over the body.
 Yama took a bath in the sacred tank and was rid of the burning sensation.
 Since then the tank is known as Yamateertham.
 It gets its supply of fresh water from the river Kaveri and is 228 feet in width.
 Pilgrims make a point to bathe in the tank.
-In the recent past Raja Raja Chola worshipped the Siva Lingam in this temple.
+In the recent past Raja Raja Chola worshipped the lingam in this temple.
 Volume II of the South Indian Temple Inscriptions deals with a number of endowments of the Pandya Kings also (see pages 556 to 562).
 On the temple walls these inscriptions are given, from which it is seen that the temple was known in those days as Raja Rajeswararen and Raja Rajapuram.
 Two such inscriptions are copied here.

 Inscription No. 563 at page 557.
 No. 23 of 1908 on the inner Gopura of the temple, right of entrance.
 Record dated in the 10th Year, Tai 11, of the reign of the Pandya King Maravarman alias Tribhuvana Chakravartin Srivallabhadeva registering the provision made for repairs and for celebrating festivals in the temple of XXXI Ra (ja) ra (ja) isuram Udaiyanayanar, by the residents of Uttattur-nadu, a sub-division of Kulottungasola-valanadu.

 Inscription No. 564 at page 558.
 Record dated in the 31st Year, Makara, Ba.
 Dvitiya, Uttarashada (probably a mistake for Uttaraphalguna) of the reign of the Chola king Tribhuvana Ghakravartin Sri Rajarajadeva registering the grant of land (Irandu Ma mukkani araikkani) 23/160 of a veli to meet the expenses of worship, offerings, etc., to the God by a native of Peruchchalipuram, a village in Kilar-kurram, a sub-division of Pandyakulapati-valanadu.

-As originally Airavata worshipped the Lingam, the Lingam is named after him as Airavateswara.
-The Goddess in this temple is known as Deva Nayaki.
+The goddess in this temple is known as Deva Nayaki.
 Whatever remains of the sculptural part of the temple is on the inside wall of the outer prakaram (outer courtyard), about a foot from floor level.
 'The carvings contain different poses of gymnastic feats seen in the modern circus, shown by females keeping their head at the centre and legs interwoven in such a skillful way as to form the circumference of a circle.
 It may be a depiction of the present-day gypsy tribe entertaining villagers with gymnastic shows and dancing poses.
 Such gypsies are still to be seen visiting the interior villages of the country.
-Very many styles of physical feats shown by both men and women have been carved in the stone.
+Many styles of physical feats shown by both men and women have been carved in the stone.